 - A. New construction projects with landscapes; - B. Additions (other than to Single-Family Dwellings or Duplexes) to an existing building that expands the existing floor area by either 20 percent or more or 2,500 square feet or more, whichever is less.
 The floor area increases to the existing building shall be cumulative from the date of adoption of this Code; - C. A new building with a floor area of 300 square feet or more on a developed site.
-The 300 square feet shall be cumulative from the date of adoption of this Code; - D. The demolition and reconstruction of a site; - E. A first time installed landscape or a re-landscaping project where the new or modified landscape area is equal to or greater than 500 square feet; or - F. Change of Occupancy of an existing building requiring a change of occupancy permit as defined by the Building Code. - G. Exceptions.
+The 300 square feet shall be cumulative from the date of adoption of this Code; - D. The demolition and reconstruction of a site; - E. A first time installed landscape or a re-landscaping project where the new or modified landscape area is equal to or greater than 500 square feet; or - F. Change from one category of use classification to another (ie, changing from a Commercial Use Classification to a Residential Use Classification as identified in the Use Regulation table of the Base District). - G. Exceptions.
 The standards of this Section do not apply to landscaping that is part of a registered historic site, plant collections as part of botanical gardens and arboretums open to the public, or ecological restoration projects that do not require a permanent irrigation system, or mined-land reclamation projects that do not require a permanent irrigation system.